-A Remuneration Committee and a Nomination Committee have been established within the Board.
+A Remuneration Committee and an Audit Committee were established within the Board.
 These committees are preparatory bodies for the Board and do not reduce the Board's responsibility for the governance of the Company and the decisions made.
 All Board members have access to the same information.